Justaway41/notes/Prashanna Babas Final Word.md

 - **What:** Shrinks the white areas in the binary image.
 - **Why:** Removes small white noise and separates connected text or shapes.
 - **How to Present:**
-  - Say: “Erosion helps clean up small specks or noise that could confuse the OCR.
-For Nepali, where characters can be close together, this step helps prevent them from merging.”
+  - Tell the teachers: “Erosion helps in removing tiny white noise and separating characters that are too close.
+This is critical for Devanagari script, where characters can get visually merged during scanning.
+Applying erosion helps the OCR engine distinguish individual letters and prevents wrong character grouping, which directly improves recognition accuracy.”

 ---